nirban256/advanced_backend/README.md

 # Advanced backend learnings

-My backend learning using javascript, Nodejs, Expressjs.
+I have made this platform using javascript, Nodejs, Expressjs.
+It is the backend of video watching platform like Youtube.